industrial-edge/iih-essentials-development-kit-getting-started/docs/Visualization_example_value.md

 You must carry out the following steps:

+## Start Docker Container

+To start the Docker container, follow these steps:

+1. Open Docker (Docker Compose Solution).
+2. Open the "development-kit" folder.
+   The following components are contained in it:
+   - documentation
+     Here you will find, for example, the user documentation and the routes (OpenAPI) for the Data Service.
+   - examples
+     Here you will find, for example, application examples.
+   - docker-compose.yml
+   - ...
+3. Replace the docker-compose.yml with the docker-compose.yml of this repository.
+4. Right-click to call the Docker command line and the "Open in Terminal" menu command.
+5. Load the Docker Image with following command: `docker load -i dataservicedevelopmentkit_1.1.0.img`
+6. Start the containers by typing: `docker - compose up` All service images are downloaded from Docker Hub and launched as defined in the "docker-compose.yml" file.
+This file specifies which of the services run together, address,communication, etc.

 ## Create Tag in Simulation UI

 To create a tag, follow these steps:

 1. Open a browser.
 2. Access the Simulation UI
-   To start the simulation UI for the Data Service, enter the following address: `http://localhost:34519` or use the container IP 4519
+   To start the simulation UI for the Data Service, enter the following address: `http://localhost:34519`
 3. Add a Aspect with following configuration and save it
     - Name: Example Aspect
     - AssetId: 1